7hat3eird0ne/Word-Index-2/README.md

 Hello, currrently, this repository allows users to assign a unique index to any string, with the index scaling up with the length of the string

-For example, lets make our character set, which is pretty much a json file with all settings and order of characters, we don't have to care about the setting that much, lets just say the characters are only lowercase english alphabet letters in the same order as in alphabet
+For example, lets make our character set, which is pretty much a JSON file with all settings and order of characters, we don't have to care about the setting that much, lets just say the characters are only lowercase english alphabet letters in the same order as in alphabet

 The first few indexes of our character set would be: